Running Assessment + Programming

 Shoe wear history

 Based off of this assessment, we will go over results and develop a plan that fits your needs.
 We will also discuss if there is a need for further evaluation prior to introducing programming.
-If needed, this will be completed by one of our highly skilled orthopedic Physical Therapists Dr. Pat Grabowski or Pelvic Health Physical Therapist, Dr. Jill O'Brien.
+If needed, this will be completed by one of our highly skilled orthopedic Physical Therapists, Erica Champlin or Dr. Pat Grabowski or Pelvic Health Physical Therapist, Dr. Jill O'Brien.

 Programming may consist of the following: